It’s legal to turn a shed into a house with the right zoning laws, building codes, and permits. Learn how to turn a shed into a house with Cottage.

 What if the old shed in your backyard could be more than just an eyesore?
 Or what if you could take advantage of empty space in your yard?
 Turning a shed into a house can be more than just a dream with proper planning and support.
-Today we are going to talk about shed makeover ideas.
+Today, we're talking about shed makeover ideas.
+Let's dive in.

 Why Would You Need to Turn a Shed Into a House?